expipiplus1/vulkan/generate-new/readme.md

 Complete zero writing, we write some unnecessary zero bytes

+We sometimes use calloc where alloc would do, when passing in space for "out" parameters.

 non-optional arrays/structs can be allocated at the same time as their parent struct.